 - Your race can play a role in your risk for getting colorectal cancer.
 For example, in the United States, colorectal cancers affect the Black community at a higher rate than any other race.

 - MSK recommends that people at higher risk for colorectal cancer talk with their healthcare provider about when to start screening.

 Diagnoses Happening Younger

-“For many decades, colorectal cancer was a disease that we saw affecting people in their 60s and 70s, but more recently, there’s been a steady rise of this diagnosis and people under the age of 50,” she said.
+“For many decades, colorectal cancer was a disease that we saw affecting people in their 60s and 70s.
+But more recently, there’s been a steady rise of this diagnosis in people under the age of 50,” she said.
 “The cases of colorectal cancer among younger adults are projected to double by the year 2030, and deaths in this age group are also on the rise.”